Spin Dependence of Meson Thresholds in the Diabatic Dynamical Diquark Model: The Diabatic Dynamical Diquark Model

 \subsection{Original Adiabatic Model}

-The original dynamical diquark model may be described as {\it adiabatic\/} because it employs the Born-Oppen\-heimer (BO) approximation between two heavy (and hence slowly moving) diquark sources, while the lighter degrees of freedom (d.o.f.) comprising the gluon flux tube connecting them adapts quickly (adiabatically) to their motion.
+The original dynamical diquark model may be described as {\it adiabatic\/} because it employs the Born-Oppen\-heimer (BO) approximation between two heavy (and hence slowly moving) diquark sources, while the lighter degrees of freedom (d.o.f.) comprising the gluon flux tube {({\it i.e.}, gluons and sea-quark pairs, but not the light valence quarks)} connecting them adapts quickly (adiabatically) to their motion.
 Intrinsic to this interpretation is that each diquark must contain a heavy quark $Q$ ($c$ or $b$) or antiquark, although the marginal case with $s$ quarks has also been explored~\cite{Jafarzade:2025qvx}.
 We define as usual the diquark $\de \equiv ( Q q )$ and antidiquark $\bde \equiv ( \bar Q \bar q )$ quasiparticles, where $q$ is a light quark ($u,d$) whose flavor can differ between $\de$ and $\bde$ in order to produce both $I \! = \!
 0$ and $I \! = \!
-1$ states. $\de$ and $\bde$ are assumed to transform as color-$\bar{\bf 3}$ and -${\bf 3}$ combinations, respectively, which unlike the alternate color-${\bf 6}$ and -$\bar{\bf 6}$ possibilities, are attractive at short $Qq$ ($\bar Q \bar q$) distance.
+1$ states. $\de$ and $\bde$ are assumed to transform as color-$\bar{\bf 3}$ and -${\bf 3}$ combinations, respectively, which unlike the alternate color-${\bf 6}$ and -$\bar{\bf 6}$ possibilities, are attractive at small internal $Qq$ and $\bar Q \bar q$ separations.

 The static ${\bf 3}$-$\bar{\bf 3}$ BO potential $V(r)$ connecting two such heavy sources (and hence describing the state of the light d.o.f.) is the same one as appearing in heavy quarkonium or its hybrid states, and has been calculated in lattice QCD simulations for decades; for recent determinations, see Refs.~\cite{Morningstar:2019,Capitani:2018rox}.
 Since all of these systems exhibit a cylindrical ($D_{\infty h}$) rather than a spherical [SO(3)] symmetry, the appropriate quantum numbers for describing the configuration of the BO potential are ones that have been used for many decades in the context of diatomic molecules ({\it e.g.}, Ref.~\cite{Landau:1977}).
 Given the orbital angular momentum ${\bf J}_{\rm light}$ of the light d.o.f., one begins with the unit vector $\hat{\bm{r}}$ connecting $\bde$ to $\de$ (separation $r$) and chooses any plane ${\cal P}$ containing $\hat{\bm{r}}$.
 The configuration symbol is then $\Lambda^\epsilon_\eta$, where $\Lambda \equiv | {\bf J}_{\rm light} \cdot \hat{\bm{r}}|$ and is denoted as $\Sigma$, $\Pi$, $\Delta$, $\ldots$ for $\Lambda = 0, 1, 2, \ldots$; $\epsilon$ is the eigenvalue of the light d.o.f.\ wave function upon reflection through ${\cal P}$; and $\eta$ (denoted by $g,u$ for $+1$, $-1$, respectively) is the light-d.o.f.\ $CP$ eigenvalue, where $P$ indicates spatial inversion through the $\bde$-$\de$ midpoint.
 In this nomenclature, the lattice-QCD simulations described above have numerically determined that the potentials $V_{\Lambda^\epsilon_\eta} (r)$ in order of increasing energy are $\Sigma^+_g$, $\Pi_u^+$, and $\Sigma^-_u$.
 Within these BO potentials, the states occupy orbitals labeled by principal $n$ and orbital $L$ quantum numbers; combining them with the quantum numbers of the heavy sources $\de,\bde$ gives the complete spectrum of tetraquark states (or with a heavy triquark source $\bar \theta$, gives the complete spectrum of pentaquark states) in the dynamical diquark model~\cite{Lebed:2017min}.